pedro-gutierrez/form3/README.md

 - A customized HTTP client, specifically designed to execute HTTP requests and capture reponses and errors, for further assertions in step definitions.
 - A shared scenario context, defined by the concept of ```World```.
 - A fluent expectation and assertions api, that relies on ```smartystreets/assertions``` and ```mdaverde/jsonpath```.
-- A rich collection of compact, composable step definitions, designed so they can be easily reused in order to design more advanced and refined feature scenarios quickly and with very little extra coding effort.
+- A rich collection of compact, composable step definitions, designed so they can be easily reused, in order to design more advanced and refined feature scenarios quickly, and with very little extra coding effort.

 # Persistence